Jerry L. Allen and Jorja Allen Engineering Scholastic Award

-Dr. Allen is a longtime Trine supporter and is the namesake for the university’s renowned Allen School of Engineering and Computing, which offers majors in Biomedical Engineering, Chemical, Civil Engineering, Computer Engineering, Computer Science and Information, Design Engineering Technology, Electrical Engineering, Mechanical Engineering, Mechatronics and Robotics, Plastics Engineering Technology and Software Engineering.
+Dr. Allen is a longtime Trine supporter and is the namesake for the university’s renowned Allen School of Engineering and Computing, which offers majors in Biomedical Engineering, Chemical, Civil Engineering, Computer Engineering, Computer Science and Information, Design Engineering Technology, Electrical Engineering, Mechanical Engineering, Mechatronics and Robotics, and Software Engineering.

 Dr. Allen, a 1978 mechanical engineering graduate of Tri-State University (now Trine University), built Vikimatic Sales into a $110 million distributor of fiber optic products.
 Today, Vikimatic Sales is a private line of branded products within the TVC Communications family, the nation’s premier telecommunications distributor.
 He holds 11 patents.
 In 1995, Dr. Allen was named Best Boss of the Year from a national pool of 700 nominees.
 He was honored as “Entrepreneur of the Year” by Ernst & Young of Ohio in 1997 and a year later the Northeast Ohio Growth Association named Allen “Deal-Maker of the Year.”

 The award is not based on need and adheres to the university policy on stackable awards*.